srimanthtenneti/Deep-Q-Networks/README.md

 # Deep-Q-Networks
-This is implementation of a unity environment where the agent has to learn to collect bananas.
+This is a linux implementation of a unity environment where the agent has to learn to collect bananas.
 The implemented code is a deep Q neural network.

 # Local Installation
 1) Clone or download this repo : https://github.com/udacity/deep-reinforcement-learning/tree/master/